What is RSS and what can you do with it?

 Using Your Email Program for Feeds

-I use an email program called PostBox.
-It allows me to subscribe to feeds and receive updates like any other email.
-In addition, I can organize feeds in folders by topic.
+Your email program can subscribe to feeds and receive updates like any other email.
+Additionally, I can organize feeds into folders by topic.
 This way, I don’t have to go to a website or worry about using a specific browser.

 You can also subscribe to feeds if you use Outlook.
 However, it appears this functionality has been removed in the recent OS for those on Macs and iPhones.
 So there’s an app for that!